Specialist Advice — 5 minutes

 The disadvantages of the PID include the associated costs, the ovarian stimulation process, in vitro fertilization, the possibility that few (or no) embryos will be available for transfer and the implantation rate of approximately 30-35%.

-We provide services that can help your doctor make a better-informed decision for your medication and dosage.
+We offer services and ressources that can help your doctor support you during your pregnancy.

-Take an appointment online or contact Biron Groupe Santé customer service at 1 833 590 -2714.
+Do you have a medical prescription for one of these tests?
+Book an appointment online or contact Biron Health Group’s customer service at 1 833 590-2712.